Help us protect Dutch Charlie Creek

 • The 2,800-acre watershed has no public roads.
 Roadless areas provide unique sanctuaries for wildlife that are increasingly hard to find.

-• Shaahnaa' Lhook' is adjacent to three protected areas totaling over 30,000 acres: the federal Elkhorn Ridge and South Fork Eel River Wilderness areas, and the UC Berkeley Angelo Coast Range Reserve.
-Protecting Shaahnaa' Lhook' will extend this protected habitat connectivity another 3 miles toward the ocean.
+• Dutch Charlie Creek is adjacent to over 30,000 acres of protected areas (see map below): the Elkhorn Ridge Wilderness, South Fork Eel River Wilderness, and the UC Berkeley Angelo Coast Range Reserve.
+Protecting Dutch Charlie Creek will extend this protected wildlife habitat connectivity another 3 miles toward the ocean.

 -